JacksonGaston/TuDienDaiNam/docs/ARCHITECTURE.md

 ## Data Flow

 ### Development Phase
-1. Raw PNG images in `/images/` are processed by backend OCR pipeline
+1. Text dictionary files in `/data/` are processed by backend text pipeline
-2. Extracted text is parsed into structured dictionary entries
+2. Text is parsed into structured dictionary entries
 3. Data is normalized for Dainamese language rules
 4. Structured data is imported into SQLite database
 5. Generated `dictionary.db` is copied to `frontend/assets/database/`